RowDaBoat/keep-engine/doc/actions-and-events.md

     }
 ```

-There is a shorthand `on` method for each of the predefined action's events, each one is equivalent to calling `on(eventKey)` with the key corresponding to each event.
+There is a shorthand `on` method for each of the predefined actions' events, each one is equivalent to calling `on(eventKey)` with the key corresponding to each event.
 You can use `on(eventKey)` to subscribe to events from your own custom actions.

 ## Custom Actions

-To create an action with custom behavior you can just use the `action` function:
+To create an action with custom behavior, you can use the `action` function:

 ```kotlin